MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/reviews-report.md

 ---
-Description: The Reviews report in Partner Center lets you see the reviews (comments) that customers entered when rating your app in the Store.
+description: The Reviews report in Partner Center lets you see the reviews (comments) that customers entered when rating your app in the Store.
 title: Reviews report
 ms.assetid: E50C3A4D-1D8A-4E5B-8182-3FAD049F2A2D
 ms.date: 08/16/2018